MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 this feature, you should use a server-side portal.
 ```

-With the current design, service-worker portals cannot be used for progressive web apps (PWAs).
+With the current design, service-worker portals cannot be used to access progressive web apps
+(PWAs).

 Two characteristics of the service-worker portal prevent support for PWAs: